-This Jalebis are love.
-It is not a mere sweet, its a emotion.
+These Jalebis are love.
+It is not a mere sweet, it’s an emotion.
 An emotion that may I can’t express properly.
 Jalebis are popular in every part of northern India.
-In my knowledge, Jalebis are brought by Persian in india.
+To my knowledge, Jalebis are brought by Persian in India.
 It is a version of zolabia.
-Its crisp coiled unique shape has been used as metaphor by many poets.
+Its crisp coiled unique shape has been used as a metaphor by many poets.

-These beautiful sweets are made out of fermented batter, rolled into a muslin cloth, deep-fried until they become crispy.
+These beautiful sweets are made out of the fermented batter, rolled into a muslin cloth, and deep-fried until they become crispy.
 And then dipped in saffron-sugar syrup.
-Jalebis soaked the syrup into it & it melts into our soul.
-They are best compliments with Dalmoth, samosa, bedai, rabri, list goes on.
+Jalebis soaked the syrup into it & it melts into our souls.
+They are best compliments with Dalmoth, samosa, bedai, rabri, and the list goes on.

 6. Tandoori Chicken